raspberrypilearning/stress-ball/en/step_1.md

 ### What you will make

 --- no-print ---
-Click or tap on the stress balls to squish them and hear the sounds they make.
+Click or tap on the stress ball to squish it and hear the sounds it makes.
 Click or tap on the background to change its colours.

 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/160619869/?autostart=false" frameborder="0"></iframe>